Jarfsoft/Jarfsoft.github.io/README.md

 # Conference Capstone

 A new design for a made-up expo based on one of Behance's sites.
-It has different pages in order to find specific information such as "about us" and prices.
+It has different pages in order to find specific information such as what is the expo about, who is comming, some of the history behind the expo, contact info and prices.
+Monkey Electronic Expo is bringing the head leaders of the biggest electronic companies in the world to present their latest technoloies.

 ![screenshot](./assets/images/screenshot.png)